 The Save from list selects whether you save from the current part or from a directory on the hard disk.
+To add or remove a directory, double click on the touch screen where indicated.

-To select a different directory, use the \uparrow and \downarrow keys on the keyboard.
+Keypad operation: To select a different directory, use the \uparrow and \downarrow keys on the keyboard.
 To add a new directory, use the + key on the keyboard.
 To remove a directory, use the - key on the keyboard.
-Note: This selection is only available if saving to the diskette from the hard drive.
+Note: This selection is only available if saving to the Diskette or USB memory stick from the hard drive.